UMM-CSci-3601-S20/cookie-and-mysteryInc/DEPLOYMENT.md

 This document is, essentially, a short guide to setting up a "droplet" on [DigitalOcean](https://www.digitalocean.com) to be used as a tool for deploying simple web applications.
-This is by no means a comprehensive guide, and you are encouraged to reach out to classmates, faculty, and TAs (through Slack, for example) with questions.
+This is by no means a comprehensive guide.

-The majority of the information here will be presented in the form of bulleted lists, because we all know none of us actually read walls of text.

 Most of this will happen in a terminal window, which is yet another reason to take some time to learn how to use the Unix shell.

 ### Some terminology:

 You're going to see the word "droplet" used a lot here.
-Digital ocean is in the business of hosting Virtual Private Servers (VPS), which they have decided to call "droplets."
+DigitalOcean is in the business of hosting Virtual Private Servers (VPS), which they have decided to call "droplets."
 The term isn't terribly important, and for the most part just refers specifically to the VPSs hosted by DigitalOcean and all the features which that